b-lawrence/big-o-calc/README.md

 # big-o-calc
-Get the big O notation of any algorithm written in javascript
+Get the big O notation of any algorithm written in javascript.